ipaas-com/iPaaS.Integration.DevelopmentUtility/README.md

-# iPaaSExternalIntegrationHelper
+# iPaaS.com Integration Development Utility
-Provide a set of tools to assist in the development of third-party integrations using the iPaaS.com platform
+Provides a set of tools to assist in the development of third-party integrations using the iPaaS.com platform.

+It is recommended to start with a new integration project.
+If you have not done so yet, please review [iPaaS.com Integration Template](https://github.com/ipaas-com/iPaaS.Integration.Template) to get started.

 - [iPaaSExternalIntegrationHelper](#ipaasexternalintegrationhelper)
   * [Overview](#overview)